 How can fans-to-be gain access to your music?
 Do you have a website with sample songs or a demo CD?

-CM: We’ll be releasing our debut single Michael Phelps of the ocean in the next few weeks and it will be available on iTunes, Spotify etc. And we’ll also be releasing 100 CD’s along with that.
-Best way to see what we’re up to is by checking out our Facebook @SwaybandUK where we will have all the latest gig news etc.
+CM: We’ll be releasing our debut single Michael Phelps of the ocean in the next few weeks and it will be available on iTunes, Spotify and YouTube etc. And we’ll also be releasing 100 CD’s along with that.
+Best way to see what we’re up to is by checking out our Facebook, Twitter or Instagram for the latest gig news etc.

 Have you released anything yet/if they have how has it gone down and are you planning anything for the near future?